The core foundation of living an intentionally designed life comes down to your ability to Train Monkeys. Yup, you read that right.

 If you want a group of monkeys to quiet down, throw some bananas or toys into their cage.
 You want to start including some practices or techniques to distract your Monkeys.

 The most effective thing is to incorporate meditation into your daily routine.
 Meditation is different than prayer.
 Consider that prayer is talking to Source/God and meditation is listening.
 By this definition, regardless of your religious affiliation, meditation can be incorporated into your daily routine.

 There are many, many types of meditation.
 I always suggest that those new to the practice start with deep breathing for just 30 seconds twice a day and slowly increase to five minutes twice a day over a couple of weeks.

 For some, the addition of meditation is all that is needed, this simple addition has a butterfly effect and things fall into place.
 However, for those who are more analytically inclined, additional practices and tools are required.

 In Samara’s case we added some new boundaries as well as time management techniques in addition to meditation.
 She set boundaries with her clients and vendors around when she would address their ‘fires’ and she implemented some focused time daily to manage the business operations which helped to avoid internal fires.
 She also had a conversation with her family about her guilt over not being home more and made some agreements with them that freed her up to worry less.

 This is not an overnight shift.
 It takes time to Train Monkeys.
-It isn’t easy, it will take discipline, commitment and intentionality.
-Thoughts lead to actions which lead to results.
+It isn’t easy, it will take discipline, commitment, and intentionality.
+Thoughts lead to actions that lead to results.
 If you’re determined to design your life, to intentionally create a life you love, you must first start by designing and intentionally creating your thought life.